National Human Rights Commission: Composition and Functions

 On July 8, 2019, the Protection of Human Rights (Amendment) Bill, 2019 was introduced in Lok Sabha by the Minister of Home Affairs, Amit Shah.
 This bill proposes amendments to the Protection of Human Rights Act, 1993 established the NHRC, State Human Rights Commissions (SHRC), and Human Rights Courts.

 Composition of NHRC:

-NHRC comprises of a chairman and four members.
-The chairman should be retired chief justice of India.
-The other members should be
+NHRC comprises of a chairman, five full-time members, and seven deemed members.
+The other members should be:

 (i) One Member who is, or has been, a Judge of the Supreme Court of India